'It's a problem': Trump tells Erdogan on Russia missile deal

 But Turkey has remained committed to the purchase, with Erdogan saying earlier this month: "We have completed the business.
 God willing, the system will be delivered to our country next month."

+The Turkish presidency said after the meeting that Erdogan emphasised to Trump that Turkey was "determined to ensure its national security" and shared his concerns over "efforts that could damage their strategic partnership."

+The presidency added Trump told the Turkish leader he hoped the S-400 issue would be solved "without damaging bilateral relations".

-Meeting President Vladimir Putin, Erdogan said the deal with Russia was "of prime importance" to Turkey, showing no signs of backtracking on the deal.
+Meeting President Vladimir Putin, Erdogan said the deal with Russia was "of prime importance" to Turkey.